FoolCode/Inet/README.md

 It's especially useful to store the IP in databases without having to resort to strings that may be much slower to match against.

 Based on an [answer](http://stackoverflow.com/a/1271123/644504) to [this question on StackOverflow](http://stackoverflow.com/questions/1120371/how-to-convert-ipv6-from-binary-for-storage-in-mysql).

-Wish this solution were more popular, let's see if a package will help.
+The author who shared the code is [Sander Marechal](http://stackoverflow.com/users/103202/sander-marechal).
+Content posted on Stackoverflow is under [CC BY-SA 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).

 #### Requirements